 - Assessment must maintain academic standards.

-Assessment Task Task Type Due Weighting Hurdle Learning Outcome Practical skills Formative & Summative 15% No 7 Practical reports Formative & Summative 25% No 1, 3, 4, 5, 6 Audit Summative 10% No 2 Exam Summative End of Semester 50% No 1, 3, 4, 5, 6
+Assessment Task Task Type Due Weighting Hurdle Learning Outcome Practical skills Formative & Summative 10% No 5 Practical reports Formative & Summative 25% No 1,2,3,4,5 Production system report Summative 25% No 1,2,3,4 Exam Summative End of Semester 40% No 1,2,3,4

 Assessment DetailPractical reports (worth 25% of final grade): Students will submit reports based on practical sessions throughout the semester.
-These include the meat pH testing report (worth 10%), egg quality report (10%) and the meat cuts report (5%).
+These include the wool cheque (worth 10%), egg quality report (5%) and the meat cuts report (5%).

-Practical Skills (worth 15% of final grade): Students are assessed on their skills during practicals and receive a score (0-1-2) on their competence for a given session of which there will be up to 9.
+Practical Skills (worth 10% of final grade): Students are assessed on their skills during practicals and receive a grade for satisfactory completion.

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.